Dark-Scholar/BlockChain/README.md

 creates objects and prototypes in the same way as the prototypical approach, it is effectively just a "vanity" change, i.e. the only real difference is how the code looks.

+I am aware this could be improved through the use of dependency injection.
+Coming from a C++/Java/PHP background I am not sure how this works in JS as of this moment, however, I will update the ES6 version with any improvements I learn in the future.

 ## Author

 Luke McCann